snfactory/cubefit/README.md

 License
 -------

-CubeFit is released under the MIT license.
-See LICENSE.md.
+All code in this repository is released under the MIT license.
+However, since CubeFit uses FFTW, which is GPL-licensed, the software as a whole is bound by the terms of the GPLv2.

+Practically, this means that one can copy the code here, remove the dependence on FFTW and release the code under the MIT license (or other permissive license).